Upcoming Events

 University of Wisconsin (Madison, WI)

-RTE manufacturers face the constant challenge of controlling Listeria monocytogenes to produce safe, nutritious products.
-This intimate workshop covers the latest developments in Listeria control, sanitation, sanitary design, environmental monitoring, investigations, corrective actions, and critical information to help processors stay current on regulatory issues and changes.
+RTE manufacturers face the constant challenge of controlling Listeria monocytogenes to produce safes products.
+This intimate workshop provides a comprehensive understanding of Listeria control, sanitation, sanitary design, environmental monitoring, investigations, corrective actions, and critical information to effectively navigate regulatory issues and standards.
 Attendees will engage in hands-on exercises, including a critical thinking exercise focused on ‘seek and destroy’ scenarios.
 This unique learning experience provides valuable insights and actionable takeaways that can be directly applied to your plants with take-home action items for continuous improvement.
 Seats are limited, and participants will receive a certificate upon completion of the workshop.

-Who Should Attend: Professionals in food safety and quality, technical services, production, sanitation, HACCP, regulatory affairs, microbiology, research development and operations.
+Who Should Attend: Professionals in food safety and quality, technical services, production, sanitation, HACCP, regulatory affairs, microbiology, maintenance, engineering, research development and operations.

 Meat Industry Food Safety Conference